Schwinger Current in de Sitter Space

-In~\fref{currents} we show for a few choices of parameters our results for the renormalized Schwinger current as indicated in the figure.~We see the current is always positive for both fermions and scalars (which we have multiplied by 2).~For a minimally coupled scalar ($\xi = 0$) we see the IR hyperconductivity behavior found previously in~\cite{Kobayashi:2014zza,Banyeres:2018aax}.~We also see that the current for a conformally coupled scalar ($\xi = 1/6)$, which we have obtained here for the first time, has the same behavior as the fermion current.~We show for comparison the currents obtained in previous results in the literature~\cite{Kobayashi:2014zza,Hayashinaka:2016qqn,Banyeres:2018aax}.~Between the cusps the scalar current is negative while the fermion current is negative to the left of the cusp so we have plotted the absolute value for each.~Here we see explicitly the effects of the IR divergent $\ln \left(m^2/H^2 \right)$ term which arises due to implicitly assuming a massless photon.
+With these counterterms we use~\eref{Jrendef} to obtain renormalized Schwinger currents for charged scalars and fermions which are UV and IR finite as well as positive over all regions of parameter space.~Explicit analytic expressions for the renormalized charged scalar and fermion currents are given in~\eref{Jphiren} and~\eref{Jpsiren} of the Appendix with details of the calculations given in~\cite{Bastero-Gil:2025nfi}.~In~\fref{currents} we show our results (solid) for the dimensionless Schwinger current $\mathcal{J} \equiv \langle J_z \rangle_{\rm ren}/a e H^3$ as a function of $\lambda \equiv eE/H^2$ for both scalars and fermions and a few choices of parameters as indicated in the figure.~We see the current is always positive for both fermions and scalars (which we have multiplied by 2).~For a minimally coupled scalar ($\xi = 0$) we see the IR hyperconductivity behavior found in~\cite{Kobayashi:2014zza,Banyeres:2018aax}.~We also see that the current for a conformally coupled scalar ($\xi = 1/6)$, which we have obtained here for the first time, has the same behavior as the fermion current.~A detailed analysis of the behavior of the current in different limits can be found in~\cite{Bastero-Gil:2025nfi}.

+We also show for comparison the currents obtained in previous results (dashed) in the literature~\cite{Kobayashi:2014zza,Hayashinaka:2016qqn} which contain an IR divergent $\ln \left(m^2/H^2 \right)$ term arising due to implicitly assuming a massless photon in de Sitter space, as discussed above.~Between the cusps the scalar current is negative while the fermion current is negative to the left of the cusp so we plot the absolute value.